8.10 How studies present and publish their results

 Results seen in a study are often different to the results you would expect to see routinely in a clinic after a drug has been approved.

-Results are often better, because people in studies may be more organised and committed to treatment, and because they receive more care and time at the hospital.
+Results are often better in a study, because participants might be more organised and committed to treatment, and because they receive more care and time at the hospital.

 Conflicts of interest

-When looking at a study it is important to look at the authors, where they work and if they have a conflict of interest and whether this is declared.
+When looking at a study it is important to see who produced the research, where they work and whether they have a conflict of interest that is declared.

 Last updated: 1 January 2023.